Pain Psychology for Women: 5 Tips for Pain Relief

 Is Pain Psychology More Important for Women?

 On average, women have more pain than men.
-Women experience pain more frequently, and when they do it tends to be more severe and last longer than it does for men .
+Women experience pain more frequently, and it tends to last longer than it does for men .
 Women are more likely to acquire various chronic pain conditions.
 For instance, fibromyalgia, migraine, irritable bowel disorder and lupus are all more common in women.
 In many cases, women may be 200 – 800% times more likely to develop various painful health conditions.
 And, some painful conditions are exclusive to women (e.g., vulvodynia and endometriosis).

 Women’s pain also tends to be more severe than it is for men .
 In short, pain is more painful for women.